zslwyuan/AMF-Placer/doc/pages/_2_getStarted.md

 This placement loading flow might be a bit tricky since we are trying to be compatible with Vivado.
 Theoratically, since we utilize "catch" in the Tcl script to handle the errors, the flow should not be stopped by those minor exceptions and we have tested this flow with Vivado 2019-2021.
 If you encounter unexpected problems, please feel free to let us know in [GitHub Issue](https://github.com/zslwyuan/AMF-Placer/issues).

 There might be some known problems when you are trying to load the generated placement into Vivado.
-Please [Existing Problems When Exporting To Vivado](@ref _7_portabilityToVivadoProblem) for reasons and solutions.
+Please check [the existing problems when exporting to Vivado](@ref _7_portabilityToVivadoProblem) for reasons and solutions.

 **7. Visualize the Placement Convergence Procedure**